jackyzha0/jackyzha0.github.io/content/thoughts/intentionality.md

 date: 2021-09-21T09:51:49-07:00
 ---

+## Personal
 -   intentionality is derived
 -   [Chinese room](thoughts/intelligence.md) example tries to show that even programming something with intentionality (a person) with a format program, that formal program carries no additional intentionality
+-   How does intention change with time?
+Are my intentions in the past just as valid as my current intentions? ([source](https://kernel.community/en/learn/module-3/intention/))
+	-   Smart contracts and blockchains try to permanently embed and codiy intentionality
+	-   But, intentionality doesn't mean you can't change though.
+People aren't permanent, thoughts aren't permanent.
+Why should we try to make them so?

 ## Dennet
 -   based off of behaviour rather than internal mechanisms